RahulSomaliya/RahulSomaliya/README.md

 - 👋 Hi, I’m @RahulSomaliya
-- 👀 I’m interested in becoming one of the kind web dev
+- 👀 I’m interested in becoming one of the kind developer
-- 🌱 I’m currently learning coding basics
+- 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate with a super friendly group of like minded people
+- 😃 I’m looking to collaborate with like minded people
 - 📫 You can reach me at rahulsomaliya007@gmail.com

 <!---